Narendra Modi Backs Radical Cleric for High-Profile Post

 But Adityanath, a five-term MP who appears in public in the saffron robes worn by Hindu priests, has struck a radically different tone with his public statements.

 Back in 2005, when Modi was still a regional player in Indian politics, Adityanath said he would not stop until “I turn UP and India into a Hindu rashtra [nation],” according to the local Hindustan Times newspaper.
-More recently, just months after Modi’s victory in 2014, he offered up this breakdown of India’s religious tensions during an appearance on a popular television interview program: “In places where there are 10 to 20 percent minorities, stray communal incidents take place.
-Where there are 20 to 35 percent of them, serious communal riots take place and where they are more than 35 percent, there is no place for non-Muslims.”
+More recently, just months after Modi’s victory in 2014, he offered up this breakdown of India’s religious tensions during an appearance on a popular television interview program: “In places where there are 10 to 20% minorities, stray communal incidents take place.
+Where there are 20 to 35% of them, serious communal riots take place and where they are more than 35%, there is no place for non-Muslims.”

 He went on to say that “if you [minorities] stay in peace, we will live in peace, if you concentrate on progress, we will help you more for progress.”
 But he also threatened: “If the other side does not stay in peace, we will teach them how to stay in peace.
-We will teach them in the language that they understand...
+We will teach them in the language that they understand ...
 Some people are replying to us in that language, and we are also responding in a similar fashion.”

 In 2015, he went after Bollywood actor Shah Rukh Khan, one of India’s biggest film stars.
 When Khan added his voice to a growing chorus of public figures criticizing religious intolerance in India, Adityanath suggested the actor move to Muslim-majority Pakistan and compared Khan to Hafiz Saeed, a militant leader accused of masterminding the 2008 Mumbai terrorist attacks.
 “There is no difference between the language of Shah Rukh Khan and Hafiz Saeed,” he said.